Mr. Brownstone

 "Mr. Brownstone" is a hard rock song by the American hard rock band Guns N' Roses, featured on their debut studio album, Appetite for Destruction (1987).
 Lead and rhythm guitarists Slash and Izzy Stradlin wrote the song in Stradlin's apartment while lamenting their addictions to heroin, for which "Brownstone" is a slang term.

 Composition

 The lyrics are a distinct reference to drug tolerance that heroin usage causes: "I used to do a little, but a little wouldn't do it, so the little got more and more."
 They wrote the lyrics on the back of a grocery bag and then brought it to singer Axl Rose.
-Slash said the lyrics described a typical day in the life (then) of Slash and Stradlin, it was the first song the band wrote after being signed by Geffen Records.
+Slash said the lyrics described a typical day in the life of him and Stradlin.
+It was the first song the band wrote after being signed by Geffen Records.

 Single release

 "Mr. Brownstone" was the first Guns N' Roses single released outside of the United States and appeared as the A-side of "It's So Easy" in the United Kingdom.
 In the US, it was used as the B-side of "Welcome to the Jungle".